c2y5/InboxAPI/README.md

 ## Contributing 🤝

 Feel free to submit issues or pull requests!
-Suggestions to improve code.line are very welcome.
+Suggestions to improve InboxAPI are very welcome.

 ---